vikas-nagar9001/Multi-Bots-Hosting/README.md

 This project is open source and available under the [MIT License](LICENSE).

-## 📞 Support

-If you encounter any issues or have questions:
-- Open an issue on GitHub
-- Check the troubleshooting section above
-- Review the logs for detailed error messages

-## 🎯 Roadmap

-- [ ] Web-based configuration interface
-- [ ] Real-time bot status monitoring
-- [ ] Automatic bot restart on failure
-- [ ] Resource usage monitoring
-- [ ] Bot log aggregation and viewing
-- [ ] Support for more bot frameworks
-- [ ] Health check endpoints

----

 **Note**: This project is designed for hosting multiple Telegram bots, but can be adapted for other types of bot applications with minimal modifications.